Spatial 3D medical and dental workflow display

 More effective discussion across clinicians, trainees, and patients

-A stronger visual basis for dental and aesthetic treatment review
+A stronger visual basis for dental and aesthetic education

 A shared viewing model that does not rely on individual wearables

-A practical way to test spatial review inside existing clinical workflows
+A practical way to test spatial review inside existing training and communication workflows

 What Good Deployment Starts With